LordXeth/AIO-Script/tools/Apps/Jd-GUI/readme.txt

  5.3 OSX: Drag and drop "JD-GUI" application to the trash.

 6. Network & Security
-JD-GUI includes a feature to inform you of the availability of new versions.
-It executes the HTTP GET request "http://java.decompiler.free.fr/jd-gui/ update/" without any parameters neither cookies to download update data.
-No personal information is transmitted.
-You can check network activities of JD-GUI with "tcpdump" for example ...
-If you decide to block network acces of JD-GUI, all its features remains operational, except the auto-update checking feature, of course.
+JD-GUI is a single instance application.
+When a second instance is started, its parameters are sent to the first instance and it stops.
+This allows, to the first instance, to show the sources of the ".class" file that you double- clicked.

+To do this, the first instance creates a socket server, listening on 127.0.0.1:12008 and the next instances created a socket to the same endpoint.
+Inter-process communications are local to the host.
+No data is sent or received from the Internet.

 7. Disclaimer
-Copyright 2008-2012 Emmanuel Dupuy.
+Copyright 2008-2014 Emmanuel Dupuy.

 THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND